-Well, instead of focusing on how many times you can populate your page with a specific search term, concentrate on how to actually answer the question that got people to your site in the first place.
-For instance, if you’re a web designer with a blog about how to best use Squarespace, you’ll want your posts to provide real, actionable content about optimizing Squarespace usage.
+Well, instead of focusing on how many times you can populate your page with a specific search term, concentrate on how to answer the question that got people to your site in the first place.
+For instance, if you’re a web designer with a blog about using Squarespace best, you’ll want your posts to provide accurate, actionable content about optimizing Squarespace usage.

 Gone are the days of stuffing your page with as many keywords as possible, regardless of context.
 In case you don’t know, here’s the Google definition of keyword stuffing:

-“Keyword stuffing” refers to the practice of loading a webpage with keywords or numbers in an attempt to manipulate a site’s ranking in Google search results.
-Often these keywords appear in a list or group, or out of context (not as natural prose).
-Filling pages with keywords or numbers results in a negative user experience, and can harm your site’s ranking.
-Focus on creating useful, information-rich content that uses keywords appropriately and in context.
+“Keyword stuffing” refers to loading a webpage with keywords or numbers to manipulate a site’s ranking in Google search results.
+Often these keywords appear in a list or group or out of context (not as natural prose).
+Filling pages with keywords or numbers results in a negative user experience and can harm your site’s ranking.
+Focus on creating valuable, information-rich content that uses keywords appropriately and in context.

-In other words, if you’re a pizza joint offering cheap Chicago-style pizza, you don’t need to populate your page with the phrase “Chicago-style pizza cheap” over and over again.
+In other words, if you’re a pizza joint offering cheap Chicago-style pizza, you don’t need to populate your page with the phrase “Chicago-style pizza cheap” repeatedly.
 And you certainly shouldn’t use that term if it doesn’t make sense in your copy.

 Instead, use your keywords appropriately in a context that makes sense.